Escort Booking advice

 The following are all red flags –

-1) Looks like a Playboy/Playgirl bunny and charges way less than industry average.
+1) Looks like a Playboy/Playgirl pinup and charges way less than industry average.

 2) Multiple active ads in different cities? – check the dates.

-3) “available now” – Nobody is available now (For appointment booking maybe?).
+3) “available now” – Nobody is available now except brothels (For appointment booking maybe?).

-5) Different people are pictured on the same account.
+5) Different people are pictured on the same profile.

 6) Their promo video is somebody else.

-Look at the fingers/hair/skin/railing on these fake “AI escorts” a scammer posted on Facebook –
+Look at the 6 fingers/airbrushed hair/plastic skin/broken railing on these fake “AI escorts” a scammer posted on Facebook –

 When contacting an escort, it is a good idea to provide some information about you.